 Banned consumer fireworks

 • category F3 and F4 fireworks.
-You can find the category on the label
+You can find the category on the label.

-• firecrackers (including strings of firecrackers)
+• firecrackers, including strings of firecrackers

 • roman candles and small rockets

-Rules for your sales area
+Rules for your retail space

 • You must have a sprinkler system.